Roam the picturesque Cotswolds on this tour of beautiful villages, ancient stone circles, and stunning cathedrals.

 Avebury - Marvel at the largest standing stone circles in the world.

-Lacock - Wander the unspoiled streets of this village, kept pristine and almost entirely owned by the National Trust.
+Lacock - Wander the streets of this village, maintained and owned by the National Trust.

 Bath - Luxuriate in the warm tones of the local honey-coloured stone, used in much of the architecture here, such as the famed bath houses.